Home / European Travel Guides / Mersey Ferries Liverpool – Timetables, Tickets & Cruise Guide

 Accessibility & Facilities On Board

-All Mersey Ferries are designed to be as accessible and comfortable as possible for a wide range of passengers.
-Both Liverpool Gerry Marsden (Pier Head) and Seacombe Ferry Terminal offer step-free access, with staff on hand to assist during boarding and disembarkation.
-Ramps are in place to accommodate wheelchairs, pushchairs, and bicycles, although travellers should be aware that ramp gradients can vary slightly depending on tide levels.
+Mersey Ferries is designed to be accessible and user-friendly for a wide range of passengers.
+Both terminals offer step-free access, with staff available to assist during boarding and disembarkation.

 Digital Tools & Apps to Use